WeirdMidas/Libperfmgr/README.md

 - Download zip in Release Page
 - Flash in Magisk manager, Kernelsu or Other Root Solution
 - Reboot
+- Wait 30 seconds after boot for the module to start.
+It will only take this long during boot
 - Check whether /sdcard/Android/panel_powercfg.txt exists

 # Switch modes